International Vacuum Diecasting Engineer

 Provision of technical support to designers, buyers, producers and finishers of diecastings.

-Used in UK since 1990, and now internationally.
+Continuously used in UK since 1990, and internationally since 2001.

 My vacuum technique really does stop gas problem porosity.